 Cotija cheese is a crumbly, salty Mexican cheese, similar to Parmesan.
 You can find it in well-stocked grocery stores, or feel free to substitute feta or Parmesan in its place.

-- 1 /4 cup chopped cilantro leaves (optional)
+1 /4 cup chopped cilantro leaves (optional), optional

-2 Scramble the eggs: Wipe the skillet with a paper towel, but don’t bother cleaning it.
+Wipe the skillet with a paper towel, but don’t bother cleaning it.
 Any residual oil will help flavor the eggs.
-In a medium bowl, whisk the eggs with the salt, pepper, and the milk, and then pour into the skillet and turn the heat to medium low.
+In a medium bowl, whisk the eggs with the salt, pepper, and the milk, and then pour into the skillet and turn the heat to medium-low.
 (See our recipe for How to Make Fluffy Scrambled Eggs.)

 Stir the eggs gently as they cook, making sure to scrape all the sides of the skillet to form egg curds.

-3 Warm the tortillas: While the eggs are cooking, warm the tortillas one at a time in a clean, dry skillet over medium high heat.
+While the eggs are cooking, warm the tortillas one at a time in a clean, dry skillet over medium-high heat.
 Warm until the side starts to char a bit, about 20 to 30 seconds, then flip to the other side and repeat.
 Move the warm tortillas to a plate as they are ready, and cover with a damp paper towel.

 You can also warm all the tortillas at once in a microwave.
 Stack them and then wrap them in a damp paper towel, and cook in the microwave for 30 seconds.
 Leave the paper towel on until ready to use.